-Ecommerce businesses and digital marketers have no choice but to operate in an ever-changing industry.
-Companies that have had an online presence have already witnessed how drastically the online landscape has changed, especially when it comes to PPC.
-While these changes are part of the progress, some PPC strategies have been overrated without providing the user with any real value.
+E-commerce businesses and digital marketers have no choice but to operate in an ever-changing industry.
+Companies with an online presence have already witnessed how drastically the online landscape has changed, especially concerning PPC.
+While these changes are part of the progress, some PPC strategies have been overrated without giving the user any real value.

-As paid search platforms get more and more complex, it pays to ensure that the PPC strategies one uses are effective in terms of helping drive more traffic to a business’ site.
-Keeping that in mind, here, we will look at some of the most overrated PPC tips that we have seen so far.
+As paid search platforms get increasingly complex, it pays to ensure that the PPC strategies one uses are effective in helping drive more traffic to a business’ site.
+Keeping that in mind, we will look at some of the most overrated PPC tips we have seen so far.

 Position 1, or Bust